maddiethedinosaur/funnydiehaha/☭ Introduction to the Communist-Left ☭.md

 ## How to Read

 Okay, you fucking dumbass, here's the order to read this in so your head doesn't explode: Intro (to Communism), Anti-Political Economy, Philosophy, then read all the other stuff in whatever the fuck order then do Intro (to Left-Communism) and shit.
+Alternatively, you could do it like this:
+* Principles of Communism by Friedrich Engels
+* Theses on Feuerbach by Karl Marx
+* The Right to be Lazy by Paul Lafargue
+* The German Ideology (Chapter 1) by Karl Marx
+* Wage Labor and Capital by Karl Marx
+* State and Revolution by Vladimir Lenin
+* Critique of the Gotha Programme by Karl Marx
+* Socialism: Utopian and Scientific by Friedrich Engels
+* Eighteenth Brumaire of Louis Bonaparte by Karl Marx then move onto:
+* For Communism by the Internationalist Communist Tendency
+* Reform or Revolution by Rosa Luxemburg
+* The National Question by Rosa Luxemburg
+* Who Needs the War? by Alexandra Kollontai
+* The Proletarian Revolution and the Renegade Kautsky by V.I.
+Lenin
+* The Formation of the Red Army by Karl Radek
+* The Russia We Love and Defend by Onorato Damen
+* Stalin and Stalinism by the Internationalist Communist Tendency
+* Bourgeois Violence and Proletarian Defence by Onorato Damen
+* Party and Class by Amadeo Bordiga
+* Dialogue With Stalin by Amadeo Bordiga
+* The Spirit of Horsepower by Amadeo Bordiga
+* Centralised Party, Yes – Centralism over the Party, No! by Onorato Damen
+* On the Union Question by Amadeo Bordiga and Onorato Damen
+* What Does the Communist Left do? by the Internationalist Communist Tendency
+* We Defend the Italian Left by Onorato Damen
+* The Lyons Theses by Amadeo Bordiga
+* Anarchy and Scientific Communism by Nikolai Bukharin
+* Workers Councils by Anton Pannekoek
+* The System of Communist Representation by Amadeo Bordiga then read whatever the fuck else.

 ## Intro to Communism